open-metadata/OpenMetadata/openmetadata-docs/content/v0.13.3/connectors/ingestion/workflows/dbt/ingest-dbt-descriptions.md

 {% note %}
 By default descriptions from `manifest.json` will be imported.
 Descriptions from `catalog.json` will only be updated if `catalog.json` file is passed.

+If only the `manifest.json` file is passed, descriptions from the `manifest.json` will be updated.

+If the `manifest.json` and `catalog.json` both are passed, descriptions from the `catalog.json` will be updated.
 {% /note %}